Blockchain-based Proof of Location: Introduction

 \section{Introduction}

-In recent years, an increasing number of Location-Based Services (LBSs) have been released, mostly because of the rapid expansion of the mobile device market.
-LBSs take advantage of geographic location to provide users with accurate and targeted information for locating friends on a map, discovering nearby social events, crowdsensing applications such as generating alerts about traffic jams along a route, and more.
+In recent years, an increasing number of Location-Based Services (LBSs) have been released, mostly because of the rapid expansion of the mobile device market \cite{Junglas2008}.
+LBSs take advantage of geographic location to provide users with accurate and targeted information for locating friends on a map, discovering nearby social events \cite{Wang2013}, generating alerts about traffic jams along a route \cite{Picone2012}, and more.

 To ensure that such services work properly, it is necessary that geographic locations claimed by users are factual.
-For example, LBSs with location-based access control that allow users to obtain a discount coupon, require that users cannot cheat on their position, to avoid delivering coupons to those who really did not deserve them.
-Similarly, social networks that enable users to discover where their friends are, work correctly only if geographic locations are certified.
+For example, LBSs with location-based access control that allow users to obtain a discount coupon, require that users cannot cheat on their position, to avoid delivering coupons to those who really have no right to obtain them.
+Similarly, social networks that enable users to discover where their friends are, are meaningful only if geographic locations are trustworthy.

-The term \textit{proof-of-location} refers to a method by which a system can confirm the geographic locations of users.
-In literature, different approaches to this topic have been investigated and proposed.
-Lenders \textit{et al.} \cite{Lenders2008} presented a trusted computing module that ensures GPS data generated and transmitted by mobile devices.
-This solution is not acceptable inasmuch the trusted computer module would be expensive and difficult to adopt.
-Saroiu and Wolman \cite{Saroiu2009} proposed a solution where users prove their geographic locations through a Wi-Fi infrastructure.
-Not even this approach is affordable, as it relies on a complex PKI infrastructure that needs to be deployed and maintained.
-Another solution introduced by Zhu and Cao \cite{Zhu2013} envisages a network infrastructure that provides proof-of-location of mobile devices equipped with Bluetooth.
-Although this solution appears effective and robust, its centralized architecture eases tracking of pseudonym-identified users by malicious administrators, whereas it might hinder the deployment of user-created location-based services.
+A \textit{proof of location} can be seen as a digital certificate that attests someone's presence at a certain geographic location, at a certain time.
+Different proof-of-location schemes have been proposed, either infrastructure-dependent or infrastructure-independent.
+It is worth nothing that most proof-of-location schemes are centralized, \textit{i.e.}, they rely on servers for storing proofs of location, which users have to trust either explicitly or implicitly.

-With the objective of achieving a system that, at the same time, provides verification of geographic location of its users and ensures a high level of privacy to them, we have designed a completely decentralized proof-of-location mechanism for location-based peer-to-peer overlay schemes, such as Overdrive by Heep \textit{et al.} \cite{Heep2013} or ADGT by Brambilla \textit{et al.} \cite{Brambilla2014}.
+With the objective of achieving a system that, at the same time, provides verification of geographic location of its users and ensures a high level of privacy to them, we have designed a completely decentralized and infrastructure-independent proof-of-location scheme for LBS-oriented peer-to-peer networks (like Overdrive \cite{Heep2013} or ADGT \cite{Brambilla2014-2}).
+The decentralized nature of peer-to-peer systems guarantees higher privacy levels, as it removes the central authority knowing both the geographic location of users and the information they exchange.
+In the following, peer-to-peer network, overlay network, peer-to-peer overlay and network are equivalent expressions we use with reference to the same concept.